csparkresearch/csparkresearch.github.io/_posts/2019-06-23-interactive-schematics.md

 ## The procedure
 + Simply create a schematic diagram using the various vector tools
 + Insert text elements at the various control and measurement locations in the schematic
-+ Set the ID of each of these elements to what they represent. e.g , for A1 voltmeter, ID should be set to A1
++ Set the text of each of these elements to what they represent. e.g , for A1 voltmeter.
+If you wish to use some other text, the ID of this element (Ctrl-Shift-O) should be set to A1
-+ These are the various IDs supported
++ These are the various Text IDs supported.
   + A1,A2,A3,SEN - All are voltmeters
   + WG - Waveform Generator.
 You can also add parameters in the description field as shown in the animation below.
   + SQ1, SQ2  - Square wave generators